Azure/Industrial-IoT/docs/howto-secureca-services.md

 - Certificate Lifetime
   - Root CA certificates: The maximum certificate validity period for root CAs must not exceed 25 years.
   - Sub CA or online Issuer CA certificates: The maximum certificate validity period for CAs that are online and issue only subscriber certificates must not exceed 6 years.
-For these CAs the related private signature key must not be used longer than 3 years to issue new certificates.
+For these CAs the related private signature key must not be used longer than 3 years to issue new certificates.<br>
   **Important Note:** The Issuer certificate as it is generated in the default OPC Vault service without external Root CA is treated like a online Sub CA with respective requirements and lifetimes.
 The default lifetime is set to 5 years with a key length >= 2048.
-  - All asymmetric keys must have a maximum five-year lifetime, recommended one-year lifetime.
+  - All asymmetric keys must have a maximum five-year lifetime, recommended one-year lifetime.<br>
   **Important Note:** By default the lifetimes of application certificates issued with OpcVault have a lifetime of 2 years and should be replaced every year.
   - Whenever a certificate is renewed, it is renewed with a new key.
 - OPC UA specific extensions in application instance certificates